soheilrt/laravel-adobe-connect-client/README.md

 By Default, we cache user session to prevent extra loggin request on every command but you can disable this feature if you prefer to manage your sessions manually

-> **Note:** we do not perform automatically login request if you disbale session cache and you have to perform it manually.
+> **Note:** we do not perform automatical login request if you disbale session cache and you should perform it manually.

 ### Facades
 we provided facades for entities in case you may someday change